 A.C. shared this story:

 “Years ago I was given prednisone in the emergency room for a severe anaphylactic reaction that affected my ability to breathe and caused massive hives.
 Although the treatment may have been necessary, I too had a severe psychotic reaction and when I finally went to my own doctor and had blood tests, my blood chemistry was all over the map.
-I had to continue the tapered dose till I was done but I wish someone had warned me of possible side effects so at least I wouldn’t think I was totally crazy.
+Since I had to continue the tapered dose till I was done, I wish someone had warned me of possible side effects so at least I wouldn’t think I was totally crazy.

 When people are unprepared for the psychological side effects of prednisone, they can be caught off guard.
 So can family, friends and co-workers.
 In A.C.’s case, the prednisone was was essential for survival.
 That said, A.C. should have been alerted to possible side effects.